 - certain allergies, which are controlled by regular injections of allergenic extracts

 In many cases, dog owners are willing and able to administer these medications at home.
 If you decide to provide this treatment to your dog, your veterinarian will review the specific technique and make sure that you are comfortable with it.
 The following may help you make your decision.

 Will the injection be painful?

-Most dogs don't seem to mind routine injections.
-Single-use disposable needles ensure that the needle tip is very sharp to minimize pain.
+Most dogs do not seem to mind routine injections.
+Single-use, disposable needles ensure that the needle tip is very sharp to minimize pain.
 Your veterinarian will prescribe the appropriate needles and syringes for your pet's needs.

 What happens if my dog moves when I give the injection?